Key light: Lighting a scene

 Using just a key light results in a high-contrast scene, especially if the background is not illuminated.
 A fill light decreases contrast and adds more details to the dark areas of an image.
 An alternative to the fill light is to reflect existing light or to illuminate other objects in the scene, which in turn further illuminate the subject.

 The key light does not have to directly illuminate the subject: it may pass through various filters, screens, or reflectors.
 Light passing through tree leaves, window panes, and other obstacles can make a scene more visually interesting, as well as cue the audience to the location of the subject.
-The key light also does not have to be white light—a colored key (especially when used with fill or back lighting of other colors) can add more emotional depth to a scene than full white alone.
+The key light also does not have to be white light—a colored key (especially when used with fill or back lighting of other colors) can add more emotional depth to a scene than white alone.
 In mixed indoor/outdoor daytime scenes, sunlight may appear to be a warm white, and indoor lighting to be a neutral or artificially-toned white.
 By contrast, moonlight appears to be cooler than indoor lighting.

 Lighting choices

 In many cases, the key light is a stage light for indoor scenes, or sunlight for outdoors.
 A lighting instrument may also be used outdoors to supplement sunlight or as the primary light source with sunlight or skylight serving as fill lighting.
-Lamps and light fixtures that are visible props on the set (called “practicals”) can serve as key lights if they are of sufficient brightness.
+Lamps and light fixtures that are visible props on the set (called "practicals") can serve as key lights if they are of sufficient brightness.
 Similarly, fire, candles and other natural sources of light can be used.